What Is a Nurse Educator?

 After earning a BSN and becoming a licensed registered nurse (RN), the next step on the path to becoming a nurse educator is to obtain an advanced degree.
 Advanced degrees can come in the form of a Master's of Science in Nursing degree (MSN), a Doctor of Nursing Philosophy (Ph.D.), or a Doctor of Nursing Practice (DNP).

-MSN university programs are offered both online and in traditional classroom settings.
+MSN programs are offered both online and in traditional classroom settings.
 MSN coursework is more advanced than classes taken during bachelor's degree programs.
 These post-baccalaureate programs seek to build upon the knowledge that nurses have gained via their undergraduate curriculum.

 For individuals who are particularly interested in the academic side of nursing, there are Doctor of Nursing Philosophy (Ph.D.) programs.
 Doctor of Nursing Philosophy programs seek to teach students not only research tactics and leadership, but public policy as well.
 Additionally, some universities offer MSN/Ph.D. dual degree programs.

-According to the American Association of College of Nursing, prospective nurse educators who seek a career at the highest level at colleges or universities should obtain some doctoral degree in nursing.
+According to the American Association of Colleges of Nursing, prospective nurse educators who seek a career at the highest level at colleges or universities should obtain some doctoral degree in nursing.
 Individuals who have completed Doctor of Nursing Practice (DNP) or Doctor of Nursing Philosophy (Ph.D.) programs will be best suited to become nurse educators.
 Nursing Ph.D. programs will heavily emphasize research, while DNP programs mainly focus on clinical practice.

 Most employers hiring nurse educators will require applicants to have their nursing license along with a minimum of a Master of Science in Nursing (MSN), and anywhere from two to five years of experience in a clinical setting.